chaseruskin/orbit/docs/src/reference/json.md

 # JSON Output

+Some commands and processes serialize data into JSON as a mechanism for external tools and scripts to easily load data that may be of interest.

+## Design units

 The `orbit get` command allows a user to receive various pieces of information related to a design unit, such its component declaration, defined architectures, or entity instantiation.

 It also allows users to export the unit's interface with the `--json` flag.
 This is convenient when you wish to pass this information in a more machine-readable format to another tool/program.